Arunabhagit/Decoding-Indian-Football-A-Performance-Analysis/README.md

 Over time, coaching improvements, youth development, and increased international exposure have contributed to gradual progress.

 However, the team still faces challenges in maintaining consistency, especially at the Asian and global levels.

+# Conclusion

+This project highlights the Indian football team’s journey from early struggles to regional dominance.
+Through data analysis, we uncovered performance trends, golden eras, setbacks, and growth over decades.
+The insights reflect improved competitiveness and consistency in recent years.
+With continued development, Indian football holds promise for greater achievements on the continental and global stage in the future.

+# References